yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Fingerprints are hashes representing a unique segment of data and are used for identifying duplicate segments.
 An incoming data stream is checked against a key-value store so that recognized fingerprints do not need to be stored again.

 Fingerprinted segments are grouped into regions.
-These regions act as a higher level hash that can be checked once to avoid inspecting each segment fingerprint within the region.
-Finding duplicated regions is more efficient than finding each duplicated segment separately.
+These regions act as a unit of routing to distribute the work of deduplication evenly across multiple processing nodes.
+Regions can be created in a variety of sizes.
+Regions can be routed statefully based on past deduplication results, or statelessly based only on the fingerprints inside the region.

-The Key-Value store contains the collection of fingerprints (which are the keys) which points to the actual chunks of data stored.
+The Key-Value store contains the collection of fingerprints (which are the keys) which points to values addressing the actual chunks of data stored.

-To increase data throughput, a dedup system can be sharded into multiple nodes.
+The diagram depicts one of each component required for deduplication.
+To increase data throughput, a dedup system can be replicated as multiple dedup domains.
+This way the domains evenly share the work of deduplication.
 Our solution for this is described in [Section 5](#5-solution-concept).
-Each node would contain a portion of file metadata and key value store necessary for duplicate checking.

 ** **

 ## 3. Users/Personas Of The Project:

-Enterprise data storage architects need performance data on proposed improvements to data storage techniques.
+Enterprise data storage architects need to understand how to scale deduplication clusters to handle cloud-sized storage systems.

 Data center operators need to minimize storage of duplicate data to minimize cost.